kuzzleio/kuzzle-plugin-cloudinary/README.md

 This plugin will let you use some of Cloudinary API's functions within Kuzzle.

+You can test this plugin with Swagger UI.
+Find more in the [Testing section](#testing)

 ***This plugin is available for 1.8.2 and higher version of Kuzzle***

 ## Usage